actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-I've never once heard, ‘Jack, I'm concerned there are no term limits for speaker of the Massachusetts House.’
+> "I've never once heard, ‘Jack, I'm concerned there are no term limits for speaker of the Massachusetts House.’
 I ask my colleagues: have any of you ever heard a voter bring this up as an issue?
-I'm confident that nearly universally, the answer is no.
+I'm confident that nearly universally, the answer is no."